TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/connect_client.md

 # connect client

-Using the JDBC RowStore thin client driver, connects to a RowStore member indicated by the *host:port* values.
+Using the JDBC SnappyData S thin client driver, connects to a SnappyData member indicated by the *host:port* values.

 ##Syntax